-A wireless bluetooth speaker may not seem like an obvious choice when it comes to gifts for gardeners, but these handy gadgets are a joy for those working outside for long periods, wanting to listen to music or a podcast hands free and without the faff of earphones or headphones.
+A wireless Bluetooth speaker may not seem like an obvious choice when it comes to gifts for gardeners, but these handy gadgets are a joy for those working outside for long periods, wanting to listen to music or a podcast hands free and without the faff of earphones or headphones.

 When the weather is warmer, they’re also a great accessory for garden parties and entertaining in the garden.
-This particular bluetooth speaker has a battery life of three hours, and takes only an hour to charge.
+This particular Bluetooth speaker has a battery life of three hours, and takes only an hour to charge.
 Simply stream your music, podcast, audiobook or radio station via your smartphone or tablet.

 Flasks are an essential item for gardeners; they keep us cool and hydrated in the summer and warm in the winter.
-This tumbler from Anthropologie is a great gift for gardeners as it does two jobs in one: it keeps cold drinks cold for up to 25 hours and hot drinks hot for up to 12 hours.
+This water bottle is a great gift for gardeners as it does two jobs in one: it keeps cold drinks cold for up to 25 hours and hot drinks hot for up to 12 hours.

 A practical and pretty gift, this would be a welcome addition to a gardener’s essential kit.